-Welcome to the Self Help Hub's guide to supporting services & resources - listed under this section P & Q are resources supporting the following subject areas: Panic, Parenting, Perfectionism, Personal Safety, Pregnancy, Prison and Puberty.
+Welcome to the Self Help Hub's guide to supporting services & resources - listed under this section P & Q are resources supporting the following subject areas: Panic, Parenting, Perfectionism, Personal Safety, Pets, Pregnancy, Prison and Puberty.

 For support with feelings of panic - please see resources listed under A for Anxiety.
 You may also find it helpful to download a copy of our Calm Breathing Guide.

 Or try this

 Youth Helpline for 13-20 yr olds: 0330 606 1174, opening hours 3pm - 6pm, Monday - Friday; 6pm - 8pm, Thursdays and Saturdays.

 No Panic Recorded Relaxation Message: 01952 680835, listen to a recorded relaxation & breathing exercise to help you manage a panic attack, listen to the audio here.
 Available 24/7.